Skip to main content

 \[ \bar{x} = \frac{380}{5} = 76 \]

-Therefore, the average exam score is \( 76 \).
-This value provides a good representation of the "central point" of the scores, even though the score of 55 might be considered an outlier that lowers the mean.
+Therefore, the mean of the students' scores is \( 76 \).
+This value provides a good representation of the "central point" of the scores, although the score of 55 could be considered an outlier that lowers the mean.

-The arithmetic mean is a powerful tool for describing the central tendency of a dataset.
-However, like all statistical measures, it is important to be aware of its limitations, particularly when there are extreme values that could significantly influence the calculation.
+The arithmetic mean is a powerful tool for describing the central tendency of a data set.
+However, as with all statistical measures, it is important to be aware of its limitations, particularly when there are extreme values that could significantly influence the calculation.